 A discontinued operation is component of the Company's business that represents a separate major line of business or geographical area of operations that has been disposed of or classified as held for sale.
 The operations and cash flows can be clearly distinguished from the rest of the Company, both operationally and for financial reporting purpose.
 When the Company classifies an operation as a discontinued operation, it re-presents the comparative consolidated statements of income as if the operation had been discontinued from the start of the comparative year.
-In doing this, the Company excludes the results of the discontinued operations and any gain or loss from disposal from the consolidated statements of operations from continuing operations.
+In doing this, the Company excludes the results of the discontinued operations and any gain or loss from disposal from the consolidated statements of operations from continuing operations and presents them on a separate line as profit or loss (net of tax) from the discontinued operations.
 Per share information and changes to other consolidated comprehensive income (loss) related to discontinued operations are presented separately from continuing operations.
 Cash flows from discontinued operations are presented separately from cash flows from continuing operations in the consolidated statements of cash flows.